-- 10.)
+10.)
 Set the plate-reader to "luminescence" mode.
 Program the instrument to perform a single 5 second "plate shake" prior to reading the first assay well.
-The read time is set to 0.5 second (500 mSec) per well, or less. - 11.)
-Following 22 24 hours of incubation dispense 15 μ l / well of Detection Substrate into all wells of the assay plate.
+Set the read time to 0.5 second (500 mSec) per well, or less.

+11.)
+Following 22 - 24 hours of incubation dispense $15 \mu l / well$ of Detection Substrate into all wells of the assay plate.

 NOTE: 'Detection Substrate' contains a high concentration of DTT, which produces a strong odor that some users may find objectionable.
-It is advised to work in a fume hood when dispensing it into the assay plate followed by a 'plate rest' period.
+It is advised to work in a fume hood when dispensing Detection Substrate into the assay plate and throughout the following 'plate rest' period.